MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/general/sprint-234-update.md

 ### Linked Azure subscription required for GHAzDO enablement

 If you previously enabled Advanced Security for repositories in an Azure DevOps organization without a linked Azure subscription, you may have noticed Advanced Security automatically disable itself on those repositories.
 To re-enable Advanced Security, add an associated Azure subscription to the organization.
-For more information on how to add or change your subscription, refer to [Change Azure subscription](/azure/devops/organizations/billing/change-azure-subscription?view=azure-devopsthe&preserve-view=true).
+For more information on how to add or change your subscription, see [Change Azure subscription](/azure/devops/organizations/billing/change-azure-subscription?view=azure-devopsthe&preserve-view=true).

 ### Final notice of alternate credentials deprecation

-Alternate credentials were [formally deprecated in March 2020](https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/), but a small number of current users were grandfathered in with ongoing usage of their existing alternate credentials.
-We are fully deprecating all alternate credentials as of January 2024.
+Alternate credentials were [formally deprecated in March 2020](https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/), but a few current users were grandfathered in with ongoing usage of their existing alternate credentials.
+We're fully deprecating all alternate credentials as of January 2024.
 To reduce any chance of downtime, replace your alternate credentials with one of the [available authentication mechanisms](/azure/devops/integrate/get-started/authentication/authentication-guidance?view=azure-devopsthe&preserve-view=true) we have, such as personal access tokens or managed identities.

 ### Azure Devops OAuth self-service secret rotation